Psy-Fi: History

 The first Psy-Fi festival was held in the Stadspark of Groningen, hence the edition was themed "Glow in the Park".
 It lasted from Friday night 12 July until Monday morning 15 July 2013, described as a "65-hour meditative trip full of hippie love and goa trance."
 Subsequent editions were all held in recreation area De Groene Ster near Leeuwarden.
 The festival has often been described as "neopsychedelic" and its participants "neo-hippies".

-Both the 2016 and 2017 editions were heralded as a great success, with many visitors praising the organisers, apart from parking problems.
+Both the 2016 and 2017 editions were heralded as a great success, with many visitors praising the organizers, apart from parking problems.
 Some locals complained about noise, although official measurements concluded the sound remained within norms.
 In 2017, project leader Wiebe Kootstra described Psy-Fi as 'a community of a week', where 'lots of different people all treat each other in the same way'.
 He said that everyone who came to participate was excited, the ambiance was "super relaxed" and there was no need for security measures against aggression.
 An interviewed attendee described it as a "very open-minded festival, calm, everyone can sit and chill and do what they want" and that the people were "sweet".

 During the 2018 edition, themed "A Shamanic Experience", the opening ceremony featured shamans from Mexico, Greenland, the Māori community of New Zealand and a Native American from North America in traditional clothing, performing various rituals (including ancestor worship) with incense, several objects and acoustic music, led by drums.
-The province of Friesland fined the organisation €10,000 over the placement of tents in the woods rather than exclusively on grass, which allegedly harmed flora and fauna.
-The organisation disputed the fine, saying they were not informed on time, and had no ways of accommodating all guests within the limited space available, and the mayor of Leeuwarden refused to extend the camping terrain out of safety concerns.
+The province of Friesland fined the organization €10,000 over the placement of tents in the woods rather than exclusively on grass, which allegedly harmed flora and fauna.
+The organization disputed the fine, saying they were not informed on time, and had no ways of accommodating all guests within the limited space available, and the mayor of Leeuwarden refused to extend the camping terrain out of safety concerns.

-From the 2019 edition onwards, the organisation intends to prohibit the sale of various single-use items in order to minimise waste.
+From the 2019 edition onward, the organization implemented a ban on the sale of various single-use items as part of its efforts to minimise waste.
 It also decided that all food sold on the festival terrain would henceforth be vegetarian; during previous editions, about 5% of all food stands sold meat.

 The 2022 edition that was planned for 14-18 September was cancelled because the municipality of Leeuwarden had made administrative mistakes concerning the permits around noise and environmental impact.